High blood pressure diet for Indians: a DASH-adapted complete guide

 Stress.
 Chronic stress raises BP directly (sympathetic activation) and indirectly (worse sleep, more drinking, more snacking).
 You don't need an elaborate meditation practice.
 You need some daily decompression — a walk, a phone-off evening hour, breathwork, prayer, time with people you like.

 Weight.
-For overweight adults with elevated BP, a 5 to 10 percent body-weight loss tends to drop systolic BP by 5 to 10 mmHg.
-One of the most reliable findings in the literature.
+For overweight adults with elevated BP, weight loss is one of the most reliable findings in the literature.
+A meta-analysis of randomised trials (Neter et al., Hypertension 2003) found blood pressure falls by roughly 1 mmHg for every kilogram lost — so a 5-kg loss is worth about 5 mmHg systolic.
 If your BMI is 28 or 30 and your BP is creeping, weight is medicine, not vanity.
 The structured protocol is The 12-Week Fat Loss Manual.
 If joint pain or fatigue is layered on top, The Anti-Inflammatory Reset.
 The metabolic backstory of why weight, insulin and BP cluster together is in insulin resistance and belly fat.

 Caffeine, alcohol, smoking